How to use Power BI on Mac Devices

 Power BI is a powerful BI tool, but it sadly doesn't support Mac devices.

 A couple of years ago, I was working for a company where 90% of our staff had a MacBook and loved it, but there was no way for our Data Team to work with Power BI to build out reporting.
-Then we turned into another tool named Holistics, a cloud-based one.
+Then we turned to another tool named Holistics, a cloud-based one.

 In this post, I will share my experiences implementing Power BI on Mac OS, which I hope is helpful to you if you are looking for a solution.

 Disclaimer: I fell in love with Holistics at the previous company, and am now working for Holistics!

 Since Power BI can't run on a Mac, here are our recommendations to run Power BI on Macintosh Devices.

 - Install and run Power BI on a Virtual Machine, then remote in to that Virtual Machine.

 - Install and run Power BI on a PC, then use a remote viewer to control that PC.

 - Use an alternative BI solution.